bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

     * tile (for custom montage tiling)
     * savePNG (boolean for saving human style png)
     * saveNN (boolean for saving neural network output png)
-    * runs (list of run id's to fit)
     * run_id (single run id to fit)
  - If the user sends in either a "rootFile" or a single "run_id", then the script will allow Root to remain open for the user to interact with.
 Otherwise, Root will be ran in batch mode and only saved output will remain.
  - After the root macro has performed the fit and saved its output pngs and SQL query textfile, this script may use the png in creating a montage, then it will put the png in its correct directory or delete it, and then the script will grab the SQL query from the text file and submit it to save the fit output to the gaindb database.
- - Example usage: ./run_fit_pmt.sh fitEngine=1 printSum=true ll=47 conGain=90 savePNG=true pngFile="nice_montage.png" runs="17 29 49 50 51"
+ - Example usage: ./run_fit_pmt.sh conGain=20 conLL=10 noExpo=1

 ### *fit_high_light.c*
  - This macro assumes a gaussian pedestal and a gaus+exp tail.
  - It returns the separation between the two distribution means.

 ### *run_fit_high_light.sh*
- - This script executes the high light fit macro on all selected_runs.txt.
+ - This script executes the high light fit macro on all selected_runs.csv.
  - It takes an optional parameter of scale=1 which switches fit to high-range scale.
  - The results of the fit are written to ped_results.txt